 - Understand the resources that cloud migration requires and create a long-term resource plan to support your cloud strategy.
 Ask yourself: Do you have the skilled workforce to migrate and maintain your cloud environment once there?

 - Identify what IT governance, laws, regulatory and policy issues will direct the cloud migration process.

 - Verify that senior leadership understands and supports migration to the cloud.
-Is there commitment to achieving cloud migration?
+Is there a commitment to achieving cloud migration?
 Do they understand that the process might extend over five years?
 Can you articulate a "business case" that supports your organization's mission?

-Asking the right questions and having ironclad support from leadership will provide the foundation of your Public Sector cloud strategy, and it goes a long way to help mitigate potential problems and overcoming resistance as you implement your migration.
+Asking the right questions and having ironclad support from leadership will provide the foundation of your Public Sector cloud strategy, and it goes a long way to help mitigate potential problems and overcome resistance as you implement your migration.

 These are just a few of the myriad details you must track.
-Ask yourself: have you performed a hardware/software inventory reconciliation?
+Ask yourself: Have you performed a hardware/software inventory reconciliation?
 What operating systems are you currently using?
 What software licensing do you currently have and will additional licensing be required to accommodate your cloud strategy?
 Who's managing endpoint and network security?
 Are there mobility concerns with any apps?
 Are there dependencies on any current external data sources, networks and systems?
 Only with a complete and accurate picture of your current data center infrastructure can you identify opportunities for consolidation and cloud migration.

 Late last year WWT launched its new, community-based digital platform, making the unique digital experiences of the ATC accessible 24/7 to IT professionals and decision-makers around the world.
 Powered by Intel technology, the platform features hundreds of labs, demos and other resources from an array of vendors.

 In short, WWT has the emerging technology, expertise and facilities to offer assistance at any point in the cloud journey.